 It’s that time of the year again: time to celebrate Clem’s birthday!
 For those of you new to the blog, Clem is my darling and spunky Jack Russell Terrier.
 This year, she’s turning NINE years old!
 Where do the years go?!

-When you buy peanut butter for your dog, make sure it is the natural kind (with oil separation).
-No sugar or xylitol.
+When you buy peanut butter for your dog, make sure it is the natural kind (with oil separation)—no sugar or xylitol.
 Obviously, your dog should not have chocolate either.
-This recipe uses Chatfield's Carob Powder.
+This Peanut Butter Buckeyes Recipe uses Chatfield’s Carob Powder.
 Carob is a member of the pea family, not cocoa.

-This recipe could not be easier.
-It has three ingredients (four if you count water, but who does?) and it's very quick -- take it from someone who has a three month old!
+This Peanut Butter Buckeyes recipe could not be easier.
+It has three ingredients (four if you count water, but who does?), and it’s very quick — take it from someone who has a three-month-old!
 As you can see, Clem was a little too cool for the camera, but she ate the treats with gusto!

 1/2 c. natural peanut butter

 1/4 c. water

 - In a food processor, combine the peanut butter and oats until a thick paste appears.
 If it seems too loose, add a tablespoon of extra oats.
 You should be able to roll it into balls easily.

 - Roll the mixture into 12 even-ish balls and place them onto wax paper.
 Place them into the freezer and allow them to harden for at least 30 minutes.

 - When you’re ready, mix the water and carob powder.
 Using a toothpick, dip each buckeye ball into the carob mixture.
 Allow it to dry at room temperature or pop the balls back into the freezer (the carob will lose its sheen in the freezer, but it will come back once the buckeyes thaw).